-As of February 6, 2023, Farmer Mac had 851 registered owners of the Class A voting common stock, 75 registered owners of the Class B voting common stock, and 807 registered owners of the Class C nonvoting common stock.
+As of February 5, 2024, Farmer Mac had 833 registered owners of the Class A voting common stock, 75 registered owners of the Class B voting common stock, and 789 registered owners of the Class C nonvoting common stock.

 The dividend rights of all three classes of Farmer Mac's common stock are the same, and dividends may be paid on common stock only when, as, and if declared by Farmer Mac's board of directors in its sole discretion, subject to compliance with applicable capital requirements and payment of dividends on any outstanding preferred stock.
-On February 23, 2021, Farmer Mac's board of directors declared a dividend of \$0.88 per share on Farmer Mac's common stock payable for first quarter 2021.
-That dividend was paid quarterly through fourth quarter 2021.
 On February 24, 2022, Farmer Mac's board of directors declared a dividend of \$0.95 per share on Farmer Mac's common stock payable for first quarter 2022.
 That dividend was paid quarterly through fourth quarter 2022.
 On February 22, 2023, Farmer Mac's board of directors declared a dividend of \$1.10 per share on Farmer Mac's common stock payable for first quarter 2023.
+That dividend was paid quarterly through fourth quarter 2023.
+On February 21, 2024, Farmer Mac's board of directors declared a dividend of \$1.40 per share on Farmer Mac's common stock payable for first quarter 2024.
 See "Business-Financing-Equity Issuance" for more information on Farmer Mac's common stock.

-The quarterly dividend of \$1.10 per share on all three classes of common stock for first quarter 2023 represents an increase of \$0.15 per common share, or 16%, over the quarterly dividend payout in 2022 and reflects the board's goal to maintain Farmer Mac's common stock dividend payout target as a percentage of annual core earnings at 35%.
-In deciding to maintain Farmer Mac's common stock dividend payout target, the board of directors considered Farmer Mac's strong capital position and the consistency of and outlook for earnings, balanced against the need for capital to fund the significant growth objectives identified in the company's strategic plan and to meet regulatory requirements and metrics established by the board of directors.
+The quarterly dividend of \$1.40 per share on all three classes of common stock for first quarter 2024 represents an increase of \$0.30 per common share, or 27%, over the quarterly dividend payout in 2023.
+In deciding to increase Farmer Mac's common stock dividend payout, the board of directors considered Farmer Mac's strong capital position and the consistency of and outlook for earnings, balanced against the need for capital to fund the significant growth objectives identified in the company's strategic plan and to meet regulatory requirements and metrics established by the board of directors.
 These actions are also consistent with Farmer Mac's goal of providing a competitive return on its common stockholders' investments through the payment of cash dividends.

 The declaration and payment of future dividends to holders of Farmer Mac's common stock are, however, at the discretion of Farmer Mac's board of directors and depend on many factors, including Farmer Mac's financial condition, actual results of operations and earnings, the capital needs of Farmer Mac's business, regulatory requirements, and other factors that Farmer Mac's board deems relevant.
 Farmer Mac's ability to pay dividends on its common stock is also subject to the payment of dividends on its outstanding preferred stock.
-Applicable FCA regulations also require Farmer Mac to provide FCA with 15 days' advance notice of certain capital distributions.
+Applicable FCA regulations also require Farmer Mac to provide FCA with 15 days'

+advance notice of certain capital distributions.
 Farmer Mac's ability to declare and pay dividends could be restricted if it were to fail to comply with applicable capital requirements.
 See Note 9 to the consolidated financial statements for more information about Farmer Mac's capital position and see "Business-Government Regulation of Farmer Mac-Regulation-Capital Standards" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Capital Requirements" for more information on the capital requirements applicable to Farmer Mac.

-Information about securities authorized for issuance under Farmer Mac's equity compensation plans appears under "Equity Compensation Plans" in Farmer Mac's definitive proxy statement to be filed on or about April 14, 2023.
+Information about securities authorized for issuance under Farmer Mac's equity compensation plans appears under "Equity Compensation Plans" in Farmer Mac's definitive proxy statement to be filed on or about April 17, 2024.
 That portion of the definitive proxy statement is incorporated by reference into this Annual Report on Form 10-K.